CarlosCastill/carloscastill.github.io/_posts/2020-07-21-TweetAnalysis.md

 Thankfully Twitter provides their own API that allows users to collect information from a particular account Time Line or topic, among others.
 The data collection technique used for this analysis was REST, which allows the users to query a twitter account only by registering in the API site.
 Note that when registering, the API will generate a set of Keys(passwords) that would allow you to pull the data required.
-The data collected was stored in a .json file , that allows the user to query any single feature in the Twitter corpus in order to analyse the downloaded dataset.
+The data collected was stored in a .json file , that allows the user to query any single feature in the Twitter corpus in order to analyse the downloaded dataset.</div>

 - Note: For this excersice we are only extracting the last 1000 tweets.